Henry Somerset, 10th Duke of Beaufort: Character

 Among the Duke's myriad personal friends was David Niven; during World War II he hosted Eleanor Roosevelt and Haile Selassie at Badminton.
 James Lees-Milne, the conservationist, rented a house next door and records their poor relationship in his celebrated diaries—he thought the Duke was "feudal".
-He was "a legendary womaniser" who conducted affairs with, among others, Lavinia, Duchess of Norfolk and Sally, Duchess of Westminster, a cousin of his wife's.
+He was "a legendary womaniser" who conducted affairs with, among others, Lavinia, Duchess of Norfolk and Sally, Duchess of Westminster, a cousin of his wife.

 Death and burial

 Beaufort died in 1984, aged 83, at his seat of Badminton House, and was buried in the churchyard of his parish Church of St Michael and All Angels, Badminton.
-Unusually, the Queen, who usually attends funerals of close family only, went to his, as did most other members of the Royal Family.
+Unusually, the Queen, who usually attends funerals of close family only, went to his, as did most other members of the royal family.
 On Boxing Day 1984 animal-rights activists vandalised his grave but stopped short of their plan to disinter his remains and send his head to Princess Anne.

 Succession

 Dukedom of Beaufort

 The Dukedom of Beaufort, created in 1682 by letters patent not by writ, cannot pass via a female line.
-As he died childless, the dukedom, the titles Earl of Worcester (cr.1513), Marquess of Worcester (cr.1642) and his estates passed to his first cousin twice removed, David Somerset, 11th Duke of Beaufort (1928–2017) (the grandson of his first cousin Henry Charles Somers Augustus Somerset, son of Lord Henry Somerset, second son of the 8th Duke), to whom he was close and who had lived for many years on the Badminton estate which he had helped to manage.
+As he died childless, the dukedom, the titles Earl of Worcester (cr.
+1513), Marquess of Worcester (cr.
+1642) and his estates passed to his first cousin twice removed, David Somerset, 11th Duke of Beaufort (1928–2017) (the grandson of his first cousin Henry Charles Somers Augustus Somerset, son of Lord Henry Somerset, second son of the 8th Duke), to whom he was close and who had lived for many years on the Badminton estate which he had helped to manage.

 Baronies

-The ancient titles of Baron de Botetourt (cr.1305) and Baron Herbert (cr.1461), created by writ, are able to pass via a female line and thus on the Duke's death they fell into abeyance between various descendants of his elder sister Lady Blanche Somerset (1897–1968), the wife firstly of John Eliot, 6th Earl of St Germans.
+The ancient titles of Baron de Botetourt (cr.
+1305) and Baron Herbert (cr.
+1461), created by writ, are able to pass via a female line and thus on the Duke's death they fell into abeyance between various descendants of his elder sister Lady Blanche Somerset (1897–1968), the wife, firstly, of John Eliot, 6th Earl of St Germans.
 Lady Blanche's two daughters were: